pganssle-talks/chord-trainer/_posts/0000-04-01-building-an-app.md

 ## Design constraints:

-1. No backend
+1. No login required
 2. Easy to maintain and deploy
+3. No backend
-3. Cross-platform
+4. Cross-platform

+## Approach:

+1. Use an online keyboard to record audio files for the relevant chords
+2. Build a static site with `jekyll` and host on GitHub Pages

 --